DH-Center-Tuebingen/simpleTimeline/README.md

 The [simpleTimeline.js](simpleTimeline.js) file includes information on how to the `options` and `data` objects are to be used.

+To see which events are fired by the timeline, search for `trigger` invocations in [simpleTimeline.js](simpleTimeline.js).

 simpleTimeline was developed using jQuery v1.12.4.